 Appropriate Vaccine Usage

-This is the percentage of residents that received the pneumonia and flu vaccines.
-Higher vaccination rates should be demanded by residents.
+This indicates the percent of residents that received the pneumonia and flu vaccines.
+High vaccination rates should be standard at this point.

 Residents Maintain Autonomy